Pokemon Champions: Everything you need to know about the Nintendo game

 Pokemon Champions developer

-Pokemon Champions is being developed by The Pokemon Works, which also developed Pokemon Sleep and is tasked with maintaining Pokemon HOME.
+Pokemon Champions is developed by The Pokemon Works, which also developed Pokemon Sleep and is tasked with maintaining Pokemon HOME.
 It makes Pokemon Champions' built-in synergy with the cloud service make that much more sense, but the studio isn't going it alone.

 Mainline franchise developer Game Freak is supporting The Pokemon Works by "carrying out the planning for this project," teaming up to deliver a confluent PvP online experience that still feels part of the broader Pokemon universe.

 Jasmine is a Senior Staff Writer at GamesRadar+.
-Raised in Hong Kong and having graduated with an English Literature degree from Queen Mary, University of London, she began her journalism career as a freelancer with TheGamer and TechRadar Gaming before joining GR+ full-time in 2023.
-She now focuses predominantly on features content for GamesRadar+, attending game previews, and key international conferences such as Gamescom and Digital Dragons in between regular interviews, opinion pieces, and the occasional stint with the news or guides teams.
-In her spare time, you'll likely find Jasmine challenging her friends to a Resident Evil 2 speedrun, purchasing another book she's unlikely to read, or complaining about the weather.
+Raised in Hong Kong and having graduated with an English Literature degree from Queen Mary, University of London, she started her games journalism career as a freelancer with TheGamer and Tech Radar Gaming before joining GamesRadar+ full-time in 2023.
+As part of the Features team, her duties include attending game previews and key international conferences such as Gamescom and Digital Dragons in between regular interviews, opinion pieces, and the occasional news or guides stint.
+In her spare time, you'll likely find Jasmine thinking/talking about Resident Evil, purchasing another book she's unlikely to read, or complaining about the weather.

 - Emma-Jane BettsManaging Editor, Evergreens